JimmyBowcott/learn-sql-react/README.md

 # Learn SQL
-Learn SQL with Pokêmon - Execute queries and see the result in real time!
+Learn SQL with Pokémon - Execute queries and see the result in real time!

 Golang API here: https://github.com/JimmyBowcott/learn-sql